 1 – Do a Site Audit

 An SEO site audit will reveal unseen obstacles that stand between you and the prospective customers looking for your offering.
-At Victorious, we uncover and explain what needs to be fixed and help prioritize which improvements to implement first — based on a ratio of effort vs. impact — to help you gain traction in search results.
+At our SEO agency, we uncover and explain what needs to be fixed and help prioritize which improvements to implement first — based on a ratio of effort vs. impact — to help you gain traction in search results.

 2 – Have a Sitemap